nicholasmetherall/depal/doc/usage.md

    warnings.filterwarnings('ignore')
    dep.init()
    ```
-7. Ensure that your notebook ends with `dep.cleanup()` on it's last cell to ensure all resources are relesed.
+7. Ensure that your notebook ends with `dep.cleanup()` on it's last cell to ensure all resources are released.
 7. #### Alternatively, right click on *template.ipynb* and select duplicate to start working on a new notebook with the defaults above already in place. ####
 8. Refer to https://github.com/digitalearthpacific/depal/blob/main/doc/depal.pdf for DEPAL API and Functions.